saleor/apps/.changeset/wet-timers-help.md

 "smtp": major
 ---

-You can now see the event in OTEL logs.
+You can now see the event in 'notify_user' OTEL logs.